Chances are, it’s going to be a lot more expensive for your child to buy a house than it was when you first got onto the property ladder.

 Helping when you have time

-If you leave it until your child is 10, then that same £100 a month could still help your child have a good start towards a deposit but the amount you have saved is more likely to be in the £10,000 ballpark.
-That’s a £20 grand difference because you put off saving for 10 years - and while £10k of that comes from your monthly £100 savings, the rest is from ‘compounding’.
+If you leave it until your child is 10, then that same £100 a month could still help your child have a good start towards a deposit but the amount you have saved is more likely to be in the ballpark of £11,464.
+That’s an almost £20 grand difference because you put off saving for 10 years – and while some of that comes from your monthly £100 savings, the rest is from ‘compounding’.

 Compounding is where your investments make money, and that money is reinvested so that it can make more money.
 Over time this can start to snowball, making it much easier to build up significant savings in the long run.